Vismore

 5) Is AI visibility the same as AI SEO / AEO?

-Related, but different.
-AI visibility focuses on mentions, reuse signals, and feedback loops — not just optimization scores.
+AI visibility focuses on mentions, reuse signals, and feedback loops — not only optimization scoring.

 6) How do I know a “strategy” isn’t generic?